BaseMax/GitHub-Repository-Export-List/README.md

 You can watch/see example HTML generated in output.html at [here](https://basemax.github.io/GitHub-Repository-List/output.html).

-## TODO
+### TODO

-- Get username from argv
+- Get username from `$argv`
-- Move functions to a class
+- Move functions to a new class
-- Remove example code from lib file
+- Remove the example code from lib file (export.py)
 - Create examples and tests file
-- Publish package to pip
+- Publish the package to pip

 © Copyright Max Base